MaximRouiller/vscode-social-linker/README.md

 ## What's a `WT.mc_id` code

-That code however is a template. `WT.mc_id=TEMPLATE`.
+That code however is a template. `WT.mc_id=event-channel-user`.

-The template is split with the character `-` is has 3 components: the event, the channel, and the alias.
+The template is split with the character `-` is has 3 components: the event, the channel, and the user.

 Eg: